Atlanta Lost Time Benefits Lawyer

 You should report your accident to your employer within 30 days to recover workers’ compensation benefits for your injury.
 Past this, you have one year to file your claim for benefits.

-Contact an Atlanta Lost Time Benefits Lawyer for a Free Consultation
+Contact An Atlanta Workers’ Compensation Attorney for a Free Consultation

 You worry about getting back on your feet.
 Let us worry about your Workers’ Comp claim.
 Our Atlanta lost time benefits lawyers are here to help you through this confusing process from start to finish.